Edge Templates

 @!link({ route: 'posts.show', routeParams: [post.id], text: 'View post' })

-@link({ route: 'posts.show', routeParams: [post.id] })
+@link({ route: 'posts.edit', routeParams: [post.id] })

-<svg>{{-- Icon --}}</svg>
+<svg>{{-- icon --}}</svg>

 @end

-Avatar component
+Avatar

-{{-- Render avatar with image --}}
+{{-- With image --}}

-@!avatar({ src: user.avatarUrl })
+@!avatar({ src: user.avatarUrl, alt: user.name })

-{{-- Render avatar with initials --}}
+{{-- With initials --}}

 @!avatar({ initials: user.initials })